 - 2 – Low priority

-- Execution Time – This is the time the task is currently running.
+- Execution Time – The time the task is currently running.

-- First Attempt – This column provides information about date and time the first execution attempt was started (syntax used is yyyy mm dd hh:mm:ss).
+- First Attempt – Provides information about date and time the first execution attempt was started (syntax used is yyyy mm dd hh:mm:ss).

-- Last Try – This column informs about date and time when the last execution attempt was started (syntax used is yyyy mm dd hh:mm:ss).
+- Last Try – Informs on the date and time when the last execution attempt was started (syntax used is yyyy mm dd hh:mm:ss).

-- Tries – This is the number of execution tries.
+- Tries – The number of execution tries.

-- Reason – This is the failure reason in case the last execution attempt failed.
+- Reason – The failure reason in case the last execution attempt failed.

-In the scripts list section on the right, scripts provided for execution on boxes can be created, modified, and deleted.
+This section lists scripts and allows the creation of scripts to be executed on firewall boxes.
+In the Scripts section on the right, scripts provided for execution on boxes can be created, modified, and deleted.
 Use the buttons from the action menu on the bottom of the page to perform the following operations:

 - New – Click this button to create a new script.
 Choose a name for the script and enter a sequence of bash commands to be executed.

-In the section on the left of the page, you can select groups of boxes for task execution.
+The Objects tab allows you to create groups to simplify the remote execution process and displays the boxes that are arranged as grouped objects.
+In this section, you can select groups of boxes for task execution.
 Under the Objects tab, multiple boxes can be combined to form group objects for quick task creation.
-Barracuda NextGen Control Center objects are saved to the Windows System Registry on the client PC.
+Control Center objects are saved to the Windows System Registry on the client PC.
 They can be exchanged between multiple clients by exporting and then importing them again.

 - Enter a name for the new object in the Object Name field.